posit-dev/positron/positron/comms/README.md

 JSON-RPC is useful as a standardized specification format, but because we are using it in a slightly off-label way, we've made a few tweaks to suit our use case.

-- **The id field is not used**.
+- **The "id" field is not used**.
 Because the JSON-RPC messages are being delivered as `comm_msg` Jupyter messages, each message already has an ID and a parent ID.
 This makes the JSON-RPC ID redundant.
 - **The "jsonrpc" field is optional**.

 ## Making Changes